treeverse/lakeFS/docs/quickstart/branch.md

 ---
-layout: default
+# layout: default
-title: Branch
+title: Create a branch
 description: TODO
-parent: lakeFS Quickstart
+parent: Quickstart
-nav_order: 3
+nav_order: 15
 has_children: false
-# next: ["Create your first repository", "./repository.html"]
+next: ["Merge the branch back into main", "./commit-and-merge.html"]
-# redirect_from: [ "./quickstart/", "quickstart/installing.html", "quickstart/try.html"]
+previous: ["Query the pre-populated data", "./query.html"]
 ---

-# Create a Branch
+# Create a Branch 🪓

 lakeFS uses branches in a similar way to git.
 It's a great way to isolate changes until, or if, we are ready to re-integrate them. lakeFS uses a copy-on-write technique which means that it's very efficient to create branches of your data.